danielharrell/LectFall2015/Question.md

 for lunch---and by 'this', I mean pizza."
 What is puzzling, then, is how my question about your lunch can indeed *be* the question it is.
-For by using the word "what", my question somehow *refers*, immediately and unmistakeably refers, to *what* you had for lunch.
+For by using the word "what", my question somehow *refers*, unmistakeably, to *what* you had for lunch.
 Yet in being my question, rather than your answer, it refers to what you had for lunch neither by identifying it, through a word like "pizza"; nor even by pointing to it, through a word like "this".
-But what means of reference are left?
-If I can't even point to what you had for lunch, for my question to make sense as a question, then how can I refer to it at all, much less immediately and unmistakably?
+But what modes of reference are left?
+If I can't even point to what you had for lunch, if my question to be a question, then am
+I referring to it at all?
 How is my question even possible?

-(Talk about question being complete.)

 What is more, my question seems to be making another such reference, in referring to you.
 What did *you* have for lunch?
-For there is another pronoun in my question, the so-called personal pronoun "you"; and it's hard to say what noun, exactly, this pronoun replaces.
-It also seems as if I can use it, in my question, to refer to you, just you, without having to identify you by name, or point to whom I mean.
+The word "you" is the other pronoun in my question, a so-called personal pronoun; and it's hard to say what noun, exactly, it replaces.
+It also seems as if I can use this pronoun, in my question, to refer to you, just you, without having to identify you by name, or point to whom I mean.
 The reference to you even succeeds, it seems, when I make it in front of all of you, just as the reference to